-Students must also complete a final DH portfolio that demonstrates a student's creation of artifacts in courses already taken and also (if appropriate) DH work components of a thesis (departmental/honors).
+Students must also complete a final DH portfolio that demonstrates a student's creation of artifacts in courses already taken and (if appropriate) DH work components of a thesis (departmental/honors).
 The student will create a website (WordPress) that consists of digital artifacts and a narrative that analyzes how these pieces fit together (a digital manifesto).
-Students may receive feedback from members of the coordinating committee of the minor in DH before the formal submission of the digital portfolio.
-This final portfolio will be submitted to the coordinating committee of the minor in DH for formal approval.
+Students may receive feedback from the DH Minor Coordinator before the formal submission of the digital portfolio.
+This final portfolio will be submitted for formal approval.